Welcome to the Phantacea Comic Book Page

 yet again also, I've held onto a surprising amount of the original artwork and scanned in what I don't have to fill the gaps such that I could issue PHANTACEA Revisited compendiums at some point in the future should demand warrant.

-(NOTE: In 2008 Verne by now long Andru did the cover for "Feeling Theocidal", which is also here, and the cover for "Goddess Gambit" in 2012.)
+NOTE 1: In 2008 Verne by now long Andru did the cover for "Feeling Theocidal", which is also here, and the cover for "Goddess Gambit" in 2012.
+The "Rhadamanthys Revealed" cover was finally finished for the graphic novel "Phantacea Revisited #2: Cataclysm Catalyst".
+Turns out the original was done circa 1982, much too late for pH-6.
+Ah, well ...

 is still available whereas pristine copies